 In this section

 Biocontrol differs from other weed control methods because it does not result in immediate weed population reductions.
 Successful biological control reduces the competitive ability of target weeds, allowing other plants to successfully compete with and suppress target weed populations through time.
 Unlike other weed control options, biocontrol rarely causes substantial weed population reductions in the initial year of release; however, successful biocontrol can result in significant, sustained weed reductions over a period of years.
-In the Pacific Northwest, biocontrol has been successful in controlling Mediterranean sage, St. Johnswort (Klamath weed), tansy ragwort, Dalmatian toadflax, purple loosestrife, diffuse knapweed, and leafy spurge.
-Preliminary information indicates emerging success for yellow toadflax using Mecinus janthinus.
+In the Pacific Northwest, biocontrol has been successful in controlling Mediterranean sage, St. Johnswort (Klamath weed), tansy ragwort, Dalmatian and yellow toadflax, purple loosestrife, diffuse knapweed, and leafy spurge.

-Similar to other weed control methods, biocontrol is not a silver bullet; it will not eradicate host weeds since a BCA’s survival depends on the presence of the host weed.
+Similar to other weed control methods, biocontrol is not a silver bullet; it will not eradicate all of the target weed since a BCA’s survival depends on the presence of its host plant.
 Therefore, when using BCAs, expect weed populations to persist, but at much lower levels.
-After host weed populations decrease, populations of BCAs will decrease correspondingly.
+After target weed populations decrease, populations of BCAs will decrease correspondingly.
 This is a natural cycle.
 A resurgence of weed populations may occur due to seed reserves in the soil, host weed plants missed by the BCA, and lagging populations of BCAs.
 In areas where the BCAs do not provide sufficient control, other weed control methods may need to be integrated to achieve desired results, or a search for additional BCAs may be pursued.

 Biocontrol programs require consistent funding, expertise, and interdisciplinary cooperation.
 Biocontrol of weeds is not a perfect solution for all weed management programs.
 It can, however, be effective as an additional tool in combination with other weed management methods.
 Interdisciplinary vegetation management teams are working strategically to find the best single or combination of weed control tools to minimize adverse environmental and socioeconomic impacts.

-If you are considering importing BCAs from another state, be aware that federal its are may be required.
+If you are considering importing BCAs from another state, be aware that federal interstate transport permits may be required.
 For more information, contact your nearest USDA APHIS PPQ office, or visit https://www.aphis.usda.gov/aphis/ourfocus/planthealth/import-information... or your state weed biocontrol specialist.
 Permits for approved BCAs are free but take time to review and issue so it is best to apply well before your anticipated ship date.

 Anyone who implements classical biological weed control is encouraged to follow the International Code of Best Practices for Classical Biological Control of Weeds, adopted by the delegates at the 1999 International Symposium on Biological Control of Weeds.
 The twelve codes for safe and effective biocontrol practices can be found at http://www.invasives.wsu.edu/Code.htm.
 Briefly, the key guidelines for biocontrol implementation includes: